University of Hawaii selects new dean for medical school | Honolulu Star-Advertiser

 He holds an MD from UH-Manoa, law degree from Georgetown University School of Law, and master’s degree in management from Stanford University Graduate School of Business.

-Shomaker was one of three final candidates selected earlier this year that included Interim Dean Dr. Lee Buenconsejo-Lum, a professor of family medicine and community health at JABSOM and Dr. Melissa Simon, a professor of clinical gynecology and vice chair of research in the Department of Obstetrics and Gynecology at the Northwestern Feinberg School of Medicine.
+Shomaker was one of three final candidates selected earlier this year including Interim Dean Dr. Lee Buenconsejo-Lum, a professor of family medicine and community health at JABSOM, and Dr. Melissa Simon, a professor of clinical gynecology and vice chair of research in the Department of Obstetrics and Gynecology at the Northwestern Feinberg School of Medicine.

 Each of the three were scheduled for a two-day visit at JABSOM that included a public presentation and meetings with faculty, staff and students.